VincentLanglet/Twig-CS-Fixer/docs/configuration.md

 - `TrailingCommaSingleLineRule`: ensures that single-line arrays, objects and argument lists do not have a trailing comma.
 - `TrailingSpaceRule`: ensures that files have no trailing spaces.

-If you want to use the basic Twig standard, another standard and/or add/disable a rule, you can provide your own configuration with a `.twig-cs-fixer.php` or `.twig-cs-fixer.dist.php` file which returns a `TwigCsFixer\Config\Config` class:
+If you want to use the basic Twig standard, another standard and/or add/remove a rule, you can provide your own configuration with a `.twig-cs-fixer.php` or `.twig-cs-fixer.dist.php` file which returns a `TwigCsFixer\Config\Config` instance:

 ```php
 <?php